nrwl/nx-console/CONTRIBUTING.md

 After that, run `nps prepare.electron`.
 Every time you add or remove dependencies in electron/package.json, you will need to rerun `nps prepare.electron`.

 After this, run `nps dev.up` to start the dev environment.
 The application will start the process listening on port 4200.
 The development is done in the browser, but the server uses electron.
+This is the most straight forward way of building new functionality.

+To test the electron app, if you go to `dist/apps/electron` and run `electron .` you can have the app running in the electron environment.

 ### Running Unit Tests